blueneogeo/xtend-tools/README.md

 	var counter = 0
 	// have a stream ready so we can have code respond val stream = Integer.stream
-	stream >>> [ window.showCount(it) ]
+	stream >> [ window.showCount(it) ]
 	...
 	// later we update
 	counter = counter + 1
-	stream <<< counter // let other code respond
+	stream << counter // let other code respond

 The downside of this approach is that when counter changes, you have to remember to also push the count onto the stream.
 Also, this means having a reference to the stream, and extra code.

 Observing a value combines the above code into a single, simple concept:

-	val counter = 0.observe // creates an observable value, which starts at 0 in this case counter >>> [ window.showCount(it) ] // if it changes, do something
+	val counter = 0.observe // creates an observable value, which starts at 0 in this case counter >> [ window.showCount(it) ] // if it changes, do something
 	...
-	// later we update with a single call: counter <<< counter.apply + 1 // same as: counter.apply(counter.apply + 1)
+	// later we update with a single call: counter << counter.apply + 1 // same as: counter.apply(counter.apply + 1)

 As you see, we no longer need to explicitly create a stream.
-Creating an observable value will create both the value and the stream.
+Creating an observed value will create both the value and the stream.
 Later we can update the value using apply(newValue) and get the existing contained value using apply().

-Observable values are of type ValueSubject, which in turns extends rx.BehaviorSubject.

-A rule with an observable value (and any behaviorsubject) is that is must always start with a value.
+A rule with an observed value (and any rx.BehaviorSubject, which it extends) is that is must always start with a value.
 You can simply later change this value, and get it.
 It is also thread safe, as the actual wrapped value is contained in an AtomicReference.

-#### Computed Observable Values
+#### Computed Observed Values

-A computed observable value will update itself using a function whenever its dependencies change.
+A computed observed value will update itself using a function whenever its dependencies change.

+Often values in your code need explicit recalculation when something else changes.
+For example, in a window, when the width of the window changes, perhaps the width of a table inside that window should also change.
+Or when the amount of registered users changes, the amount of free space should be calculated, and responded to when it's too low.

+Calculated observed values let you create such connections easily, and lets you monitor them as any stream.

 An example says more here:

 	val first = 'Hello'.observe
 	val second = 'World'.observe

 	val hello = [ first.apply + ' ' + second.apply ].observe(first, second)

 Here, hello gets automatically calculated from first and second, and it will immediately have a value: